Sitecore/Sitecore.Pathfinder/README.md

 In step 3 Pathfinder creates a blank project for you.
 It consists of a number of directories and files, including an scc.cmd file which is a shortcut to the sitecore.tools\scc.exe file.

+### Compiling the Pathfinder project
+Before compiling, you need to copy the following assemblies to the /Components directory.

+* Sitecore.ContentSearch.dll
+* Sitecore.ContentSearch.Linq.dll
+* Sitecore.Kernel.dll
+* Sitecore.Mvc.dll
+* Sitecore.Zip.dll

+You will probably see a lot of warnings from the CodeContractNullability (which checks that you decorate every field, parameter, parameter and method return with [NotNull], [CanBeNull], [ItemNotNull] or [ItemCanBeNull] attributes).
+This is expected.

 ## How does Pathfinder make Sitecore easier
 * Familiar developer experience: Edit source files, build project, test website, repeat.